Early morning car crash results in lane closures

 The cause of the crash is unknown.
 Illinois State Police will conduct the investigation.

-The crash happened near the Auto Link Inc. on S Adams Street just before 6:00 a.m.
+The crash happened near the Auto Link Inc. on S. Adams Street just before 6 a.m.

-Officials at the scene say that three cars were involved in the wreck.
+Officials at the scene said that three cars were involved in the wreck.

 Bartonville Police Department stated all lanes of Route 24 from Pfeiffer to Tuscarora are closed due to the crash.